Skip to content

 Data Source

-• Change Folder button opens a file dialog to navigate to the desired folder.
+• The Change Folder button opens a file dialog to choose a folder.

-• Data validation checker verify that all required and optional files are present in the test system folder.
+• The Data validation checker verifies that required and optional files are present in the selected folder.
 (Expandable)

 Problem Setup